tabokie/tabokie.github.io/_lists/til.md

 {% assign uid = 0 %}
 - Linux

-{% include folder title='How to write script that can be safely edited on the run?' %}
+{% include folder_open title='How to write script that can be safely edited on the run?' %}

 Method 1: